Celestron C90 Mak Review: Recommended Spotting Scope

 The Maksutov-Cassegrain uses a very fast spherical primary mirror with a corrector lens at the front.
 If this sounds familiar, it’s because the Schmidt-Cassegrain works in exactly the same manner.
 The difference is the shape of the corrector.

 The thickness of the corrector makes it difficult and expensive to construct a good large Maksutov.
-The cost skyrockets at large apertures and the large, thick mass at the front of the tube cause thermal problems – I regularly use one of the largest Maksutovs in the world and it has severe thermal issues, mainly due to the thickness of the corrector.
+The cost skyrockets at large apertures and the large, thick mass at the front of the tube causes thermal problems.
+I regularly use one of the largest Maksutovs in the world and it has severe thermal issues, mainly due to the thickness of the corrector.

 The original Mak-Cass used a separate secondary mirror attached to the corrector, just like a Schmidt-Cassegrain.

-However, the American optical designer John Gregory realized that with some slight modifications the secondary could be nothing more than an aluminized spot on the back of the corrector.
-This allows for minimal collimation, if any is needed at all, and furthermore makes the telescope far easier to be sealed airtight.
-Gregory’s idea was genius and within a few years, the Questar corporation began marketing 3.5”, 7”, and 12” Gregory-Maksutovs.
+However, the American optical designer John Gregory realized that with some slight modifications, the secondary could be nothing more than an aluminized spot on the back of the corrector.
+This allows for minimal collimation, if any is needed at all, and furthermore, makes the telescope far easier to seal airtight.
+Gregory’s idea was genius and within a few years, the Questar Corporation began marketing 3.5”, 7”, and 12” Gregory-Maksutovs.

 However, the original C90 had a couple of problems.
 The main one was its focusing system.
 The original C90’s focusing mechanism is basically like a telephoto lens.
 The entire upper section of the tube twists.
 This works fine when the C90 is on the rather rare Celestron-made fork mount, but on a more standard mount or a simple photo tripod, it can lead to vibrations, making it hard to focus and use at high magnification.